bash-bastion/basalt/docs/reference/basalt_toml.md

 ### `manDirs`

-Array of directories that contain numbered-man directories (`man1`, `man5`, etc.).
-These files will be symlinked under a `man` directory in `.basalt`.
-Currently, the `MANPATH` is not modified for global installations; they should be detected automatically
+Array of directories that contain man pages.
+It does not traverse subdirectories, including `man1`, `man3`, etc. These files will be symlinked under a `man` directory in `.basalt`.
+Currently, the `MANPATH` is not modified for global installations; the manpages should be detected automatically

 ```toml
 manDirs = ['pkg/share/man']